How Employee Share Plans work in Malaysia

 You can offer this type of Employee Share Plan to all company employees.
 Effectively, it means your company subsidises employees to buy ordinary shares in the company.

-In an ESPP, you automatically deduct a portion of the employee’s gross income every month and place it in a separate company account for a minimum one-year period.
+In an Employee Share Purchase Plan (ESPP), you automatically deduct a portion of the employee’s gross income every month and place it in a separate company account for a minimum one-year period.
+These plans also usually do not have a vesting period.

 At the end of the year, the employee can either: